 Tamsen Plume is the executive partner of Holland & Knight’s San Francisco office and partner of the firm’s West Coast Land Use and Environmental Group.
 She has extensive experience representing investors, developers, national companies and agencies in due diligence, permitting and compliance with a particular expertise in complex land use-related contracts, including Development Agreements and Disposition and Development Agreements.
 Projects include entitlement procurement, including CEQA compliance, from local, state and federal agencies for residential, retail, commercial and mixed-use projects.
 Ms. Plume received her B.A. from University of Virginia with honors and her J.D. from Hastings College of Law, cum laude.
 She is part of the California and District of Columbia Bar Associations.

-Partner, Bregante + Company LLP
+Retired Partner, Bregante + Company LLP

 Ken Preston has been a CPA since 1977 and is a member of the California Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
 Ken holds a Bachelor of Business Administration in Accounting from the University of North Carolina.
 He came to the Bay Area in 1979 from North Carolina and worked in a San Francisco public accounting firm as a manager and then as a partner until 1990.
 In 1990, Ken joined Bregante + Company LLP as a partner.